 Company-wide dashboard tiles

-- Our company gross margin is 42.5%.
+- The company's gross margin is 42.5%.

-- We have 80 customers.
+- It has 80 customers.

-- We sell 5 different products.
+- It sells five different products.

 - Total revenue for the year is close to budget.